OptimoJoe/Optizelle/README.md

 # Installation

-For a full set of installation instructions, please see our [manual](http://www.optimojoe.com).
+For a full set of installation instructions, please see our manual ([letter](http://www.optimojoe.com/wp-content/uploads/2014/06/Optizelle-1.1.0-letter.pdf),[a4](http://www.optimojoe.com/wp-content/uploads/2014/06/Optizelle-1.1.0-a4.pdf).)
 For power users, installation may be as simple as executing the following commands from the base Optizelle directory:

 1. `mkdir build`
 1. `cd build`